Floods in the United States (1900–1999): Western floods of 1983

 In most of north and central California, the 1982–1983 "rain year" was the wettest on record, and was the wettest since 1937–1938 in the few areas where previous records were not surpassed.
 Levees burst along the Sacramento River and Feather River, flooding farmland in the Central Valley and several communities including Tehama, and high water also threatened the dikes in the Sacramento–San Joaquin Delta.
 Significant flooding also occurred on the usually dry Tulare basin north of Bakersfield, where over 28000 acre were inundated.
 As much as $850 million of damages were recorded in California, amounting to more than $1.93 billion in 2012 dollars.

 Central Utah was heavily affected.
 The flooding swelled City Creek, which normally flows through Salt Lake City via underground conduits.
 On May 28, debris clogged the conduits, causing the creek to overflow on State Street, one of the main thoroughfares of the city.
 Aggressive sandbagging managed to divert the flood waters to other underground rivers via State Street, but temporary pedestrian bridges were needed for several weeks.
 The Great Salt Lake in succeeding years reached a record high water level, flooding Saltair and other areas and causing traffic problems on I-80.
 The heavy rains also loosened soils in the Wasatch Range, causing a massive landslide which temporarily dammed the Spanish Fork (river), drowning the town of Thistle (which was never rebuilt following the floods).

+Eastern floods of 1984

+A major storm on the East Coast of the United States brought tornadoes to North and South Carolina, killing approximately 60 people in that area, and delivering high winds to Boston before flooding the New York metropolitan area from March 29 to March 30 of 1984.
+New York City, Atlantic City and New Jersey all declared emergencies.
+Many homes were flooded, roads were closed, and numerous cars were discovered underwater.
+2,500 people were evacuated to safety from Monmouth and Ocean Counties in New Jersey.
+Atlantic City, Brigantine Island, and Absecon Island were all cut off from major travel due to flooding and were under emergency declarations.
+600 people in Milford and Fairfield, Connecticut, were also evacuated.
+In the New York tri-state area, power outages impacted 196,700 homes, while 48,000 homes were without power in the upstate region.
+The U.S. Army Corps of Engineers reported that three people died due to flooding and the area sustained hundreds of millions of dollars in damage.